tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ![[Pasted image 20240927155457.png|350]]

 Ideally all the graphics on my site are cohesive and are not cheap (free) stock assets which are already overused.
+Everyone can already recognize their faces.

+Also the imag